Skuriles/discordBot/Readme.md

     BOTTOKEN=<YOUR BOT TOKEN>
     ```

-4. Configure `configuration.json` to your wishes (roles will be automatically added on bot start if they not already exist)
+4. Configure `configuration.json` to your wishes (roles will be automatically added on bot start if they not already exist).
+You can find a full example in the repository.

     1.  `"yourServerNames": ["Servername"]` => List of Guilds (Server) the bot is running on.
     2.  `"welcomeChannelName": "welcome",` => Name of channel the bot creates if it does not already exist and where it posts its role messages.
 Changing the name of the channel can cause problems.
 So if you want to change, just change the configuration.json and restart the bot.
 The bot reactions will be gone, but the role assignments will not be affected.